 Every California professional corporation needs a business bank account.
 This is essential for business documentation, accounting, and taxes.
 Find a reputable bank that offers incentives for California professional corporations.

 At ZenBusiness, we are proud to support small businesses through a variety of different tools and services.
-Whether you need a registered agent service, want to reserve a business name, or are looking to register a domain name, our goal is to help you succeed.
+Whether you need a registered agent service or are looking to register a domain name, our goal is to help you succeed.
 Check out our services and contact us today to see how we can help you grow your company.

 While you don’t legally need a lawyer to form a professional corporation in California, many licensed professionals find legal assistance useful.
 You do need a California registered agent.